sharife/goldenthread-v2/site/content/productions/the-horse-of-jenin-film-screening.md

 We had originally planned to present in-person performances of *The Horse of Jenin.* In November 2025, playwright and performer Alaa Shehada was detained by Customs and Border Patrol while attempting to enter the U.S. on his valid O1-B visa, granted to individuals recognized for extraordinary ability in the arts.
 He was denied entry and returned to Amsterdam.
 The U.S. has since issued a ban on entry for individuals traveling on Palestinian Authority documentation.

 **G﻿olden Thread Productions**, **Crowded Fire**, and **Art2Action**, along with PlayCo, New York Theatre Workshop, and 55B Productions (New York City), Studio Theatre and the Laboratory for Global Performance & Politics (Washington, DC), , and Dunya Productions and Donkeysaddle Projects (Seattle) remain committed to ensuring that Palestinian voices are not silenced and that audiences can experience *The Horse of Jenin*.
 Screenings of the show will be presented in lieu of live performances.

-*T﻿he Horse of Jenin* is part of [A Festival of Palestinian Art](https://goldenthread.org/productions/a-festival-of-palestinian-art/), produced by **Golden Thread** and **Crowded Fire**.
-Events are supported by Art2Action as part of a multi-year partnership with Golden Thread on *Protecting Dissent,* uplifting and centering voices for Palestine.